What You'll Learn

 Choosing to meet your fringe obligation through bona fide plans rather than cash can result in meaningful cost savings.
 Consider this comparison for a worker with a $18.50/hour fringe obligation working 2,080 hours per year:

-- Paying all fringe in cash: $18.50/hr x 2,080 hrs = $38,480, plus approximately $2,944 in employer FICA taxes (7.65%) = $41,424 total employer cost.
+- All fringe in cash: $18.50/hr x 2,080 hrs = $38,480, plus approximately $2,944 in employer FICA taxes (7.65%) = $41,424 total employer cost.

-- Contributing to bona fide plans: $18.50/hr x 2,080 hrs = $38,480 with no additional payroll tax = $38,480 total employer cost.
+- Bona fide plan contributions: $18.50/hr x 2,080 hrs = $38,480 with no additional payroll tax = $38,480 total employer cost.

 That is a savings of nearly $3,000 per worker per year — and on a project with dozens of workers, the savings add up quickly.